BR1py/itertree/README.md

 ### Tags

 Each iTree-object must have a tag.
-For tags you can use any hashable object except integers and iTreeTagIdx objects (These objects are used for adressing in access operations and can therefore not be used as tags).
+For tags you can use any hashable object except integers and TagIdx objects (These objects are used for adressing in access operations and can therefore not be used as tags).
 When using string tags more search functionalities are available.

 Different than the keys in dictionairies the given tags must not be unique: